apache/kyuubi/docs/security/ldap.md

 ## User and Group Filter in LDAP

-Kyuubi also supports complex LDAP cases as https://cwiki.apache.org/confluence/display/Hive/User+and+Group+Filter+Support+with+LDAP+Atn+Provider+in+HiveServer2#UserandGroupFilterSupportwithLDAPAtnProviderinHiveServer2-UserandGroupFilterSupportwithLDAP does.
+Kyuubi also supports complex LDAP cases as [Apache Hive](https://cwiki.apache.org/confluence/display/Hive/User+and+Group+Filter+Support+with+LDAP+Atn+Provider+in+HiveServer2#UserandGroupFilterSupportwithLDAPAtnProviderinHiveServer2-UserandGroupFilterSupportwithLDAP) does.

 For example,